minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

 4. Download the GSM installation file.
 You can download it from [OTN](https://otn.oracle.com) or [edelivery](https://edelivery.oracle.com/) using your own account.
-We have download it and save it in the object storage.
+We have downloaded it and save it in the object storage.
 You can use the following command to get the installation file.

    ```
    [oracle@cata ~]$ <copy>wget https://objectstorage.ap-seoul-1.oraclecloud.com/p/yb_DbuhcpKQjOWPpU2Z4kpR3j0a9B-p1X-OZAqVICk2ssp8zCrIuJNIuME_HSjkA/n/oraclepartnersas/b/DB19c-GSM/o/LINUX.X64_193000_gsm.zip</copy>